mickfuzz/makecode-platformer-101/courseOverview.md

 - Game Polish: music, backgrounds, graphics and story elements
 - Challenge and Systems: how different elements interact to create challenge

+#### Goal Setting
-***Goal Setting;*** Have a look at your map of the different Game Patterns from last week.
+Have a look at your map of the different Game Patterns.
 Now have a look at some of the different print outs or pages of the Game Patterns.
 There are descriptions of the patterns and details of how to add it to your platform game.
 In the last part you choose 6 patterns.
 This time choose only 2 and choose ones that seem to be quite quick as we are going to try to add them to our game before the end of the session.